theGobindSingh/ANIME-scraper-Downloader/README.md

 This is an Anime scraper which scrapers data from GOGO Anime and saves them to your computer.

-It is pretty easy to use; You just have to install python correctly and you're good to go.
+It is pretty easy to use; You just have to install python (with pip) correctly and you're good to go.
+Python should be in your PATH (i.e. Python should be able to run from command prompt or terminal)

 I am still trying to make a decent GUI for it, until then please use this good old terminal style which is not that bad.